renpy/renpy/sphinx/source/android.rst

 The beta version will be updated when a new version of Ren'Py is undergoing test.
-While we will attempt to maintain compatibility between Ren'Py versions, the beta version will games to be tested with newer code.
+While we will attempt to maintain compatibility between Ren'Py versions, the beta version allows games to be tested with newer code.